 - To cook dry chickpeas: soak chickpeas in plenty of water overnight (water needs to be at least doubled the volume of chickpeas).
 When ready, drain chickpeas and place them in a medium-sized heavy cooking pot.
 Cover with water by about 2 inches.
 Bring to a boil, then reduce heat and simmer for 1 1/2 to 2 hours.

 - To peel chickpeas (cooked or from a can): cover cooked chickpeas in hot water and add 1 1/2 tsp baking soda.
+Leave for a few minutes.
 Take a handful of chickpeas and rub under running water to remove the skins.
 Place peeled chickpeas in a bowl.

 - Recommended for this recipe: the best way to finish this hummus is with a generous drizzle of our excellent Early Harvest Greek extra virgin olive oil and a few sprinkles of sumac.
 Find Early Harvest EVOO here; find Sumac here.
 SAVE!
 Try our Greek extra virgin olive oil bundle!
 Try our Ultimate Mediterranean Spice Bundle!